-Graduate students in the Department of Chemistry are allowed 13 sick leave days per academic year.
+By University policy, assistants are eligible for 13 non-cumulative workdays of sick leave at the percentage of their appointment for each appointment year.
+Therefore, a Chemistry TA/RA with a 50% appointment has 6.5 sick leave days per academic year.
 Unused sick leave does not roll over to the next academic year.
 Sick leave days should not be used in place of PTO days.
 PTO can be used if sick leave is exhausted, but not vice versa.
 The department expects that graduate students who hold fellowships, internships, or other appointments that reduce their TA/RA appointments below 50% should be eligible for the same total amount of sick leave as those who hold 50% TA/RA appointments.
-The amount of sick leave may be increased if warranted.
-An advisor cannot require a student to disclose the specific medical basis of their sick leave.
+The amount of sick leave may be adjusted only if warranted.